 Talent (What Am I Good At?)

-Are you exceptional at math and solving problems?
+Are you exceptional at math or have great problem-solving skills?
 Do you have a knack for meeting people and creating new partnerships?
 Are you constantly coming up with fresh, innovative ideas?
 Spend time exploring your natural gifts.

 To do this, ask yourself: